serialized-io/docs.serialized.io/basics/getting-started/projections.md

 It is a good idea to create multiple projection definitions for different use cases.
 Projections are cheap views and making them tailored for the client makes your data easy to use.
 {% endhint %}

-If you performed the you now have a stream of `order` events.
+If you performed the first steps explained in 'Working with aggregates' you now have a stream of `order` events.
 To be able to query the current state of a particular order, without having to load all its events, we could configure a projection.

 We use a `POST` command to create our projection definition: